Destiny 2: Lightfall: Plot

-As the Guardian continues to work with Nimbus and Osiris, they begin to receive reports that the Neomuni are being haunted by nightmares from Nezarec, Final God of Pain, a former Disciple of the Witness who led the attack on Earth alongside Savathûn and the Witness during the Collapse, and believed to be dead; the Guardian is also able to hear Nezarec's whispers throughout their patrols on Neomuna.
-A fireteam of Guardians decide to help the Neomuni put an end to Nezarec's reign of terror by eliminating the former Disciple for good from his prison in the Witness's Pyramid mothership that was attacked and terraformed by the Traveler's beam of Light ("Root of Nightmares" raid).
-The Guardians travel to the Pyramid mothership near the Traveler in Earth's orbit, where they are contacted by Nezarec himself, revealed to have been unwittingly resurrected by the Traveler during its attack on the Black Fleet.
-The Guardians make their way through the terraformed Pyramid, where they face heavy resistance from the Shadow Legion and Tormentors in an effort to feed paracausal energy into a sarcophagus containing Nezarec to awaken him.
+As the Guardian continues to work with Nimbus, Osiris and several Neomuni allies in defending Neomuna from the Shadow Legion and Vex, they begin to receive reports that the Neomuni are being haunted by nightmares from Nezarec, Final God of Pain, a former Disciple of the Witness who led the attack on Earth alongside Savathûn and the Witness during the Collapse, believed to be dead and whose relics were gathered by the Guardian during Season of Plunder; the Guardian is also able to hear Nezarec's whispers throughout their patrols on Neomuna.
+A fireteam of Guardians decide to help the Neomuni put an end to Nezarec's reign of terror by eliminating the former Disciple for good from his prison in the Witness's Pyramid mothership, the Essence, that was attacked and terraformed by the Traveler's beam of Light ("Root of Nightmares" raid).
+The Guardians travel to the Essence near the Traveler in Earth's orbit, where they are contacted by Nezarec himself, revealed to have been unwittingly resurrected by the Traveler during its attack on the Black Fleet.
+The Guardians make their way through the terraformed Pyramid, where they face heavy resistance from the Shadow Legion and Tormentors in an effort to feed both Light and Darkness energies through the roots of a blooming Tree of Silver Wings into a sarcophagus containing Nezarec to awaken him.
 After defeating a Shadow Legion lieutenant, Zo'aurc, Explicator of Planets, the Guardians fully awaken Nezarec and engage in one final showdown against the former Disciple.
 After a grueling battle, the Guardians defeat Nezarec once and for all, freeing Neomuna from his evil influence.